ShanaFoster/osticket-prereqs/README.md

 </p>

 The osTicketing system is a web-based help desk program use for communication that require several applications to work correctly.
-These include the list of application below wihich shows the images above.
+These include the list of application below which shows the images above.

 -PHPManagerForIIS_V1.5.0 ,
 -Rewrite_amd64_en-US ,